Integration Checklist for HRIS and ICHRA Platforms: 2026

 With your scope defined, it’s time to choose how your systems will talk to each other.
 There isn’t a one size fits all answer, and the right choice depends on your HRIS, your technical resources, and your timeline.

 Most modern integrations rely on an Application Programming Interface, or API.
 Think of an API as a secure messenger that allows different software to exchange data.
-Many HRIS providers require you to request specific API access credentials before a connection can be made.
+Many HRIS providers require you to request specific API access credentials, including keys for a sandbox or testing environment, before a connection can be made.
 For buying decisions, see how to buy an ICHRA that integrates to payroll to understand API prerequisites and vendor commitments.
-This is a standard security measure to protect sensitive employee data.
+This is a standard security measure.
+Ensure any potential partner provides clear, comprehensive integration documentation for your development team.

 2. Compare Integration Methods